zriyansh/signoz.io/opentelemetry/2021-08-16-everything-you-need-to-know-about-opentelemetry-java-agent.md

 Some of the popular application servers supported by the Java agent include Glassfish, JBoss EAP, Jetty, Payara, Tomcat, TomEE, Weblogic, and Wildfly.

-You can find the complete list of supported libraries and frameworks supported by OpenTelemetry Java agent at [opentelemetry-java-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks) GitHub repo.
+You can find the complete list of supported libraries and frameworks supported by OpenTelemetry Java agent at <a href = "https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks" rel="noopener noreferrer nofollow" target="_blank" >opentelemetry-java-instrumentation</a> GitHub repo.

 ## Conclusion